uberflip/interview-eng-ii/README.md

 2. Present the list of universities and highlight the ones that have more than one domain.
 Make the presentation of this data clean and have some styling.

+3. Ensure that your code is well formatted, commented, and tested.

 ### Sample Mockup

 ![Mockup](mockup.png)